-There are bascially two ROC Forums now.
-One is the ROC Forum that is composed of Pinellas County resident owned parks.
+ROC Forum is composed of Pinellas County resident owned parks.
 The ROC (Resident-Owned Communities) Forum will provide educational opportunities for Boards of Directors and residents to enhance the function to ensure the continuation of service to Resident-Owned Communities.
 Their web site is at this link.

-The other forum is the FLAROC that is several regional ROC Forums throughout Florida.
+ROC Forum is now a chapter of FLAROC that is several regional ROC Forums throughout Florida.
 FLAROC is a state-wide organization which is building a voice for manufactured home communities in Florida.
 FLAROC has been sucessful in protecting the interests of residential-owned senior communities and their resisdents, by employing a lobbyist who has assisted in the enactment of appropriate legislation.
 Certified cooperative board member trainings are now offered around the state, thanks to FLAROC.
 Their web site is at this

 The following ROC Forum minutes are from a meeting in Nov.
 2012 about elections